eozhisarcikli/olympic-game-analysis/README.md

 This study was carried out using the following three data sets;

 *summer.csv*  <br/>
--Year: Year of the Olympic in yyyy format<br/>
+-Year: Year of the Olympic in "yyyy" format<br/>
 -City: City ​​where the olympics took place<br/>
--Sport:  <br/>
+-Sport: The name of the sport that is the subject of the olympic<br/>
 -Discipline: Detail of the related Sport<br/>
--Athlete: Olympic athlete name and surname in SURNAME, Name format<br/>
+-Athlete: Olympic athlete name and surname in "SURNAME, Name" format<br/>
 -Code: Three letter shortcode showing where the olympic athlete is from<br/>
 -Gender: Gender of the olympic athlete (Male or Female) <br/>
 -Event: Detail of the related Discipline<br/>